yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 3. Download and extract [`libtorch`](https://pytorch.org/cppdocs/installing.html) to a directory `p`.

-5. `cd` to the directory where root the cloned repository is located, then:
+5. `cd` to the directory where the root of the cloned repository is located, then:
     ```
     export PATH_TORCH=p
     pip install -r requirements.txt